catalystdao/catalyst-documentation/src/content/docs/generalised-incentives/integrate.md

     // That is because if the message fails for some reason,
     // an error code is prepended to the message.
     // By always sending back hex"00", we ensure that the first byte is unused.
-    // Alternativly, use this byte as our own failure code. return bytes.concat(
+    // Alternatively, use this byte as our own failure code. return bytes.concat(
       hex"00",
       keccak(message)